think-cell/wg21/P2881-generator-for.md

 An early draft of the paper used `operator for` instead of `operator()`, where `operator for` is a new overloadable operator.
 This can make it more obvious that a type has custom behavior when used with a range-based `for` loop.

+Using `operator for` means that lambdas no longer work as-is and would need to be wrapped into a type that has an `operator for` which calls the lambda.
+That works, but is also a bit unnecessary.
+Alternatively, a lambda that takes a sink and returns a type like `std::control_flow` could automatically get an `operator for` overload.
+Either the language provides one as member, or the standard library provides a generic non-member overload for callables.
+At that point, we might as well use `operator()` again though.

 ## `auto` in `for` loop

 What should happen if the `for` loop uses `auto` for the type of the loop variable?